williammincy/python-raspberrypi-sdcard-imaging/README.md

 # Python Raspberry Pi Disk Image Installer

-I created this project because I have provisioned more than a SD cards for use in Raspberry Pi and wanted a simple and reliable script to do this whenever needed rather than having to look up the steps each time.
+I created this project because I have provisioned more than a few SD cards for use in a Raspberry Pi, and wanted a simple and reliable script to do this whenever needed rather than having to look up the installation steps each time.

-Please feel free to use this as you like, fork, or submit updates to make it better.
+Please feel free to use this as you like, fork, or submit pull requests to make it better.

 ## Requirements